Outsourcing software development: how not to fail

 Outsourcing projects can be risky, but its become popular because it also comes with numerous benefits.
 First, it’s an excellent way to keep down the payroll while improving work efficiency.
 Second, it offers a reduction in turnaround time, can be a significant competitive advantage.
 Third, it breaks geographic limits and provides the opportunity to cooperate with the best industry professionals, no matter where in the world they live.

-What follows are examples of how outsourcing can fail, but also how companies can ensure that their outsourcing initiatives are successful.
+What follows are examples of outsourcing failures, but also how companies can ensure that their outsourcing initiatives are successful.

 Why Outsourcing Can Be Bad